Greece Moments Greece Moments

 • #9 Visiting the mountain village of Agiassos

-*To make the article findable on the Internet, we use both the spelling “Lesbos” and “Lesvos” in the following.
+*Note: To ensure the article is easily found online, we use both spellings, “Lesvos” and “Lesbos,” in the following text.
 Both terms are common in international usage.
-However, the correct spelling is and remains “Lesvos”.
+However, the correct spelling is and remains “Lesvos.”

 The lively island capital is the economic and cultural center of Lesvos.
-Mytilene, with its 30,000 inhabitants, has a charm of its own and enchants especially those who stay longer than just an afternoon.
+Mytilini, with its 30,000 residents, has a charm all its own and enchants especially those who stay longer than just an afternoon.

-Especially the inhabitants of Mytilene and the surrounding villages (including Moria) have had to go through a lot in recent years, they have had to go through the Refugee crisis but regularly in the public eye.
+The residents of Mytilini and the surrounding villages (including Moria) have had to endure a great deal in recent years, as they have regularly been in the public spotlight due to the refugee crisis.

 Lesvos mytilini port lesbos agios therapon

-The situation had calmed down in the meantime.
-Nevertheless, isolated people continue to reach the island of Lesbos.
+The situation has since calmed down.
+Nevertheless, people continue to arrive on the island of Lesbos from time to time.
 There is still no European solution, neither for Lesvos nor for Greece.
-Here you can find out more about the topic: Refugees in Greece
+Learn more about the topic here: Refugees in Greece

-If you arrive by ferry, the city with its pastel-coloured houses immediately likeable.
+Upon arrival by ferry, the city with its pastel-colored houses immediately strikes a friendly impression.
 Magnificent villas and mansions are complemented by modern architecture.

 Lesvos mytilini lesbos architektur

-Take your time exploring the lively city on foot.
-Along the waterfront you have a great panorama, always in the background the magnificent church of Agios Therapon.
-Especially in the evening, when the whole city is lit up, the atmosphere is magical and you will find a great photo opportunity of Mytilene at the harbor pier.
+Take the time to explore the lively city on foot.
+Along the waterfront promenade, you’ll enjoy a stunning panorama, with the magnificent Church of Agios Therapon always in the background.
+Especially in the evening, when the whole city is lit up, the atmosphere is magical, and the pier offers a fantastic photo opportunity of Mytilini.

 Lesvos mytilini bei nacht lesbos

-In the city’s pub district, you can relax in one of the cozy cafés, such as the Mousiko Kafeneio before heading into the hustle and bustle of Ermou Street.
+In the city’s bar district, you can have breakfast at one of the cozy cafés, such as the Mousiko Kafeneio, before heading into the hustle and bustle of Ermou Street.

 Lesvos Mousiko Kafeneio mytilini lesbos

-The shopping alley turns into a market square in the morning, it is loud, hectic and bustling.
-A wide variety of smells flow from everywhere.
-Fishermen advertise their catch, fruit and vegetables, leather goods and delicatessen are sold.
-An authentic atmosphere of a small Greek town that you should have experienced.
+The shopping street transforms into a marketplace in the morning; it’s loud, hectic, and bustling.
+A variety of smells waft in from all directions.
+Fishermen tout their catch, and fruit, vegetables, leather goods, and delicacies are sold.
+An authentic atmosphere of a small Greek town that you should experience.

 Lesvos ermou street mytilini

-In the back of Ermou Street you come to the former Turkish quarters.
-Witnesses of the past include an old hammam and the Yeni Cami mosque.
-On the rocky outcrop of the peninsula above the city sits a mighty fortress.
+At the far end of Ermou Street, you’ll find yourself in the former Turkish quarter.
+Remnants of the past include an old hamam and the Yeni Cami mosque.
+Perched on the rocky promontory of the peninsula above the city stands a mighty fortress.

 Lesvos mytilini kastro lesbos

-The Kastro of Mytilene dates back to Byzantine times and served primarily as a defensive structure.
-Today, only ruins remain of the castle complex, but the view of the city and the sea from the fortress walls alone is worth a visit.
+The Kastro of Mytilene dates back to the Byzantine era and served primarily as a defensive structure.
+Today, only ruins remain of the castle complex, but the view from the fortress walls of the city and the sea alone makes a visit worthwhile.

-There are no particularly charming beaches in the capital directly.
-Therefore, it is worth taking a detour to the south.
-The Agios Ermogis Beach is located in the far southwest and is picturesquely embedded in a turquoise blue bay.
-The fine sandy beach slopes quite gently and is therefore also ideal for children.
+There aren’t any particularly charming beaches right in the capital.
+That’s why a detour south is well worth it.
+Agios Ermogenis Beach is located in the far southwest and is picturesquely nestled in a turquoise-blue bay.
+The fine sandy beach slopes gently into the water, making it ideal for children.

 Lesvos agios ermogenis beach lesbos